Centropy4u/Centropy-Tele-Tag/README.md

 By default, the game runs on localhost, allowing players on the same network to connect.
 To play with friends over the internet, you'll need to:

-1. Deploy the game to a hosting service like Heroku, Glitch, or Vercel
-2. Or use a service like ngrok to expose your local server
+1. Use a service like ngrok to expose your local server

 ## Modifying the Game